sourcehut-mirrors/chawan/doc/urimethodmap.md

 ```
 ## Format

-The urimethodmap format is taken 1:1 from w3m, with only some modifications
+The urimethodmap format is taken 1:1 from w3m, with some modifications to
-to the interpretation of templates.
+the interpretation of templates.

 A rough attempt at the formal description of this: